Introduction

 EyouAgro is a special manufacturer of insect netting with more than 20 years of experience.

-Our insect netting is made with a special UV stabilizer and high-quality polyethylene, which lasts more than 5 years.
+Our insect netting is made with a special UV stabilizer and high-quality polyethylene and is expected to last more than 5 years.

-We can also offer other agricultural nets, including bird netting, hail netting, shade cloth, and other related accessories they need.
+We can also offer additional agricultural nets, including bird netting, hail netting, shade cloth, and related accessories.

 If you have any insect netting needs, please feel free to contact us!